dev-protocol/docs.devprotocol.xyz/versioned_docs/version-0.1.0/developers/use-cases/stokens/staking-bearing-nfts-as-your-collectibles.md

 # Dynamic sTokens

-The most recommended way to make sTokens collectibles is to generate `tokenURI.image` for sTokens with Dynamic sTokens dynamically.
+The most recommended way to make sTokens collectibles is to generate `tokenURI.image` for sTokens with Dynamic sTokens.

 To enable Dynamic sTokens, create a Descriptor contract inherited from `ITokenURIDescriptor` and pass that contract address to `STokensManager.setTokenURIDescriptor`.